Important Fire Safety Facts for Forest Fire Prevention and Survival

 While campfires are a lot of fun, they also come with serious responsibility.
 There are four things you need to keep in mind while setting up a campfire:

-- Location: Make sure your campfire location is at least 15 feet away from tents and walls.
+- Location: Make sure your campfire location is at least 15 feet away from tents, walls, or combustible vegetation.
 Never build a campfire in a hazardous, dry condition.

 - Preparation: clear the area you plan to dig your pit in a 10 ft diameter.
 Make sure your pit is at least one foot deep and you surround the edges with rocks to catch sparks.

 - Building your fire: Gather ethical and ecological sources of fuel like wood and shrubbery to fill your fire pit with and light it with matches or a lighter.

 - How to maintain and extinguish your fire: Use larger pieces of wood to keep your fire going and never let it get to an unmanageable size.
 Pour water and cover your fire with dirt so its coals are completely extinguished.